purdue-arc/arc_tutorials/snake_tutorial/docs/06_next-steps.md

 also remove it completely and build it right into a fancier waypoint controller.

 This could be built in addition to the self avoidance system using some sort of planning algorithm that looks past reaching the next goal.
-For example RRT could be used to find a safe path to the goal and an arbitray secondary location.
+For example Rapidly Exploring Random Trees (RRT) could be used to find a safe path to the goal and an arbitray secondary location nearby.

 ### Machine Learning
 If you have experience with machine learning, you can probably apply it to this